takahirohonda/js-design-patterns-for-react/apps/java-prac/src/code-challenge/2-JavaList.md

 - Vector
 - Stack - implements stack data structure.

 `ArrayList` is not a linked list.
 No chain of linked nodes.
 It's a resizable array.
 Whenever the size increases, it creates a new array.
+JS array is an dynamic array, not linked list.
+If you need a linked list in JS, you need to implement it manually in JS.

 `LinkedList` is built from linked nodes.